RahulCode59/Calculator/README.md

 For entering through mouse click on the respective icons itself.

                   For entering through keyboard click the respective keys for respective functions

+                                Entering can be done trough num pad keys and

+                                         following keys

 1 2 3 4 5 6 7 8 9 0 for entering no.   { no keys below F1 F2.... keys  }

 B               for minus